 L-shaped stairs are another common style of staircase.
-They are basically a straight staircase with a turn, either in the middle or closer to one end or the other.
+They are basically a straight staircase with a half turn, either in the middle or closer to one end or the other.
 L-shaped stairs are appealing for a variety of reasons, primarily because they are more visually appealing.

 In addition, they tend to take up less space and can be used in the corner of a room.
-For some people, they are also easier to navigate because of the wider landing that breaks up the flight of stairs.
+For some people, they are also easier to navigate because of the wider flat landing that breaks up the flight of stairs.

 Of course, these types of staircases are more complex to build and consequently more expensive.
 L-shaped staircases also usually require support for the landing and the turn.

 U-shaped staircases generally consist of two flights of stairs that go in opposite directions with a landing at the switchback.
 These are also more visually interesting than a straight staircase.